idena-network/idena-docs/docs/iip/iip-3.md

 Newly validated identities have to be discriminated in order to remove the possibility of pools re-inviting their identities to take part in a voting.
 This would also make older identities more valuable and would incentivize people to not terminate their identity.

-Even though at the writing of the proposal the network size is big enough for epochs to be over 15 days, it was taken into consideration that a small network having the epoch duration of 3 days for example, would not benefit from the proposed change as the calculated value would be 6 days, not enough to prevent this kind manipulation.
+Even though at the writing of the proposal the network size is big enough for epochs to be over 15 days, it was taken into consideration that a small network having the epoch duration of 3 days, for example, would not benefit from the proposed change as the calculated timeout period would be 6 days, not enough to prevent this kind manipulation.

-Permanently removing voting powers from pool delegators was also considered, but this may incetivize people to terminate their identity once they decide to leave a pool and host their node for themselves, in order to regain their voting power.
+Permanently removing voting powers from pool delegators was also considered, but this may incentivize people to terminate their identity once they decide to leave a pool and host a node for themselves, in order to regain their voting power.

 An example where this kind of scenario happened was on 17th November 2021 (during a hard fork voting).
 The voting number was stagnating right below the threshold for the hard fork to be activated.
 Two pools performed an operation where a significant number of identities undelegated, turned on mining (voted on the hard fork), and after the hard fork was activated redelegated to their pools.